Roland (entertainer): History

 In March 2021, Roland ran a limited-time pop-up shop in the Shibuya Hikarie building for his menswear brand Christian Roland.
-Further apologizing for the G&R incident, he says that this time, he doesn't want to sell anything that isn't 100% produced by the collaboration of himself and designer Munetaka Yokoyama.
+Further apologizing for the G&R incident, he said that this time, he didn't want to sell anything that isn't 100% produced by the collaboration of himself and designer Munetaka Yokoyama.

 On April 21, 2021, Roland released a book titled ROLAND ENGLISH, published by Nihon Bungeisha.
 The book uses his widely quoted sayings to teach English grammar.

 Following sales of Ore ka, Ore igai ka.
 Roland toiu Ikikata which totaled over 370,000 within two years, a sequel volume titled Kimi ka, kimi igai ka.
 Kimi he okuru Roland no kotoba has been scheduled for release, also by Kadokawa, on July 8, 2021.
-An audiobook version, narrated by popular voice actor Junichi Suwabe and also published by Kadokawa, is scheduled for a November 14, 2022 release on Audible.
+An audiobook version, narrated by popular voice actor Junichi Suwabe and also published by Kadokawa, is scheduled for a November 14, 2022, release on Audible.

 Currently, he is operating a hair removal salon and a restaurant.
 Additionally, he is active in beauty product sales and the champagne import agency business, while also working as an investor.
 ROLAND continues to pay rent for the building that was intended to be an expanded relocation site for his old host club; after the pandemic restrictions have decreased, he aims to reopen at the new location.

-On September 17, 2021, he opened an Italian restaurant named BELLA NOTTE in Shinjuku.
-Customers at one table complained that their order had not been brought out in over 60 minutes.
+On September 17, 2021, BELLA NOTTE, an Italian restaurant was opened by him in Shinjuku.
+However, some customers at one table experienced a delay in receiving their order which took over 60 minutes.
 In November 2021, a second location was opened in Hachioji, in the location that had been tapioca shop THE PEARL, as well as the Roland Museum.
 Some of the museum exhibits, including his boots and bust statue, remain as decor.

 On April 15, 2022, he debuted a new fashion brand, Minimus.

-In May of 2022, he became the first mizu shōbai worker to make an official appearance with Sanrio character My Melody, as the two presented advice in response to questions in collaboration with An An.
+In May 2022, he became the first mizu shōbai worker to make an official appearance with Sanrio character My Melody, as the two presented advice in response to questions in collaboration with An An.

-He was a featured guest at IT Trend Expo 2022 Summer, which took place from September 5th to 9th, 2022, giving a talk titled 白い目で見られても気にしない！～白は何色にでも染められる～.
+He was a featured guest at IT Trend Expo 2022 Summer, which took place from September 5 to 9, 2022, giving a talk titled 白い目で見られても気にしない！～白は何色にでも染められる～.

+From March 7, 2023, he presented an online course on "The Philosophy of Confidence", via Taiwan's PressPlay Academy, stating that this year, he intends to expand his efforts internationally.

+On March 24, 2023, he was presented as the official ambassador for 9Lives, a Chilean wine brand to be released by Asahi Beer in Japan from March 28.